 The Decline of Britain in the Late 19th Century

 In the middle of the 19th century Britain was the richest and most powerful nation in the world.
 However in the late 19th century Britain's power declined.
 It was inevitable.
-Britain was the first country to industrialise.
+Britain was the first country to industrialize.
 She therefore had a head start over other nations.
 However the other countries began to catch up.
-France, Germany and the USA industrialised.
-By the end of the 19th century Russia, Sweden, (North) Italy and Japan were also industrialising.
+France, Germany and the USA industrialized.
+By the end of the 19th century Russia, Sweden, (North) Italy and Japan were also industrializing.
 As a result Britain became relatively less important.

 British Foreign Policy in the 19th Century